 For folks who want to pay off their purchases quickly, the Capital One® Savor® Cash Rewards Credit Card gives $300 cash back after you spend $3,000 on any purchases within three months of opening the account.
 That means you can use your large purchase to reach a cash bonus, even if you wouldn’t typically spend that much in three months.

-However, while the Capitol One Savor doesn’t charge an annual fee during the first year ($95 thereafter), there is no introductory 0% APR offer.
-Payments must be made on time and in full to avoid paying interest.
+However, there is no introductory 0% APR offer.
 You won’t be able to pay off your large purchase over time without accruing interest charges.
 The upside is that cardholders can earn unlimited rewards, with 4% cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases.

 Transferring a balance when you’ve already made a large purchase